dotlang/language/README.md

 We have `:=` for parallel execution of an expression.
 This will initiate a new task as a child of the current task.
 Any access to the output of `:=` will block current task until the child is finished.

 Each task has an unbounded mailbox which can accept messages from any other task.
 Sending to an invalid task will return immediately with a false result indicating send has failed.
 Receive from a terminated or invalid task will never return.
-You can use built-in `getCurrentTask()` function to access current task's functionality (pick a message from mailbox, send a message to another task, ...).
+You can use built-in functions to access current task's functionality (pick a message from mailbox, send a message to another task, ...).
 You cannot send current task to another function or use in in a closure.

 For some exclusive resources (e.g. sockets) operations are implemented using tasks to hide inherent mutability of their underlying resources (Example 3).